Perception-Aligned AI Outputs: End-to-End Visual Prediction for Uncertainty Communication in Clinical Decision-Making: Acknowledgements

 \subsection{Experiment 1 - Patient Survival Prediction in ICU}

 In this experiment, colors are used to discriminate among classes.
 Using data from the first 24 hours of intensive care, this experiment seeks to predict patient survival.
-The data used in this example is from \textit{WiDS Datathon 2020} challenge \cite{WiDS, WiDS2} which focuses on patient health through data from MIT’s GOSSIS (Global Open Source Severity of Illness Score) initiative \cite{GOSSIS}.
+The data used in this example is from \textit{WiDS Datathon 2020} challenge \cite{WiDS, WiDS2}.
 This dataset contains tabulated data of electronic health records (EHR) of patients.
 Survival and death are expressed by 0 or 1, and all the other variables, except for identification information are used as input features, creating a feature vector of 183 values.
-For the target visualization, the \textit{hospital death} information is used as labels.
-An image with size 23x23x3 (RGB format) is designed as a target image in which a white square symbolizes a label of 0 (survival) and an Orange square symbolizes a label of 1 (fatal).
-Also the surrounding pixels are reserved as \textit{RU} areas with zero intensities (black color).
+An image with size 23x23x3 (RGB format) is designed as a target image in which a white square symbolizes a label of 0 (survival) and an Orange square symbolizes a label of 1 (warning/fatal).
+Also, the surrounding pixels are reserved as \textit{RU} areas with zero intensities (black color).

-Figure \ref{fig:losses}A demonstrates the training/testing loss curves and Figure \ref{fig:survival}B shows the results for a few patients of the testing set.
+Figure \ref{fig:survival}B shows the results for a few patients of the testing set.
 The reported cases from (a) to (f) have estimations close to targets.
 Case (c) is rather interesting, this means that although the patient survived his symptoms and the information fed as input to the machine algorithm indicates that the subject had a small probability of dying but survived.
 For case (e), the patient had a high probability of dying and did not survive.
 Cases (g) and (h) are two cases in which the machine's estimation is not correct.
 Case (g) is estimated to have a high probability of dying but survived and it is rather a false alarm, and the last case (h) had a small probability of dying and unfortunately died.